 All pants must be worn with the waistband at the level of the waist with a belt.
-No underwear may be visible Pants must be hemmed.
+No underwear may be visible.
+Pants must be hemmed.
+No form fitting shorts or pants.
+No rips in pants.

 During the year, students may receive a free dress pass.
 The clothing worn during free dress days should follow all the guidelines below.
 Clean, neat jeans are allowed on free dress days.
 Any shirts or shoes worn on free dress days must conform to the above regulations.